RobertASmith/About_me/README.md

-# About me

-I am a health economist currently funded by a Wellcome Trust PhD scholarship in Public Health Economics and Decision Science at the University of Sheffield.
-Sheffield is awesome!

 ## Research:

 My research is focused on the application of health economics to public health.
 I am working on the following projects, primarily in R software environment.